vulpineblaze/framework_demoes/README.md

 * Goto github.com and create a pull request.
   * [github tut](https://help.github.com/articles/creating-a-pull-request/)
 * Assuming the auto-merge feature is working, fill in the details secion and create the merge.
-  * If not, github give you that helper list of commands.
+  * If not, github gives you that helper list of commands.
 Do those.
   * Then try to `git pull`
   * If there are still merge errors, try using the GitGUI
     * I did this and was able to fix the merge super fast.